Private Portfolio Management

 We provide private wealth management through a holistic approach.
 This is an ongoing process to capture any personal changes in your wealth journey.
-Set up an introduction to learn more about Hemisphere.

 Through a diligent discovery in our wealth management process, we learn about your goals, constraints and risk tolerance.
 We are focused on better understanding you, what you are trying to achieve and over what timeframe.

 Using the details from the discovery process, we develop an Investment Policy Statement (IPS).
 The IPS forms the basis for your asset mix and the investment decision-making process.
 We list your risk tolerance, timeframe and any specific restrictions in the IPS.
 The IPS is reviewed at least annually to ensure we are always working with the latest information in mind.

 We evaluate a wide range of securities to build a diversified portfolio that reflects your IPS.
 This is a methodical process that typically takes between 6 to 12 months.